AlchemiistCreative/hyperv-web-manager/README.md

 ## Requirements
 The PowerShell Session is working through ssh, it doesnt support password authification so you will need to use **Pubkeyauthentication** between the Hyper-V host and the server.

-The server and the Hyper-V host needs [Powershell 7.1](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-7.1)
+The server and the Hyper-V host need [Powershell 7.1](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-7.1)

 It does not support space in VM name.
 (At least for the moment).